-Some suggestions are in the file: \$SDP/Server/setup/configure new server.sh
+Some suggestions are in the file: \$SDP/Server/setup/configure\new\server.sh the newly edited version.

-Review the contents and either apply individual settings manually, or edit the file and apply the newly edited version.
 If you have any questions, please see the configurables section in Appendix of the Command Reference Guide (get the right version for your server!).
 You can also contact support regarding questions.